 How to Grow a Mint Plant from Cuttings (also called propagating mint)

-1. Cut a sprig of mint – Find a nice looking mint plant.
+1. Cut a stem of mint – Find a nice looking mint plant.
 It doesn’t matter if it grows inside or outside or if it grows in the ground or in a pot.
 You are just looking for a healthy, green, vibrant plant.

-2. Clean lower leaves – clean the lower leaves from the sprig so you are left with an inch of bare stem.
+2. Clean lower leaves – clean the lower leaves from the cutting so you are left with an inch of bare stem.
 Use the leaves you removed to make a hot or cold cup of tea!

 I usually have this glass of water on the kitchen counter to use for tea.
 I prefer keeping the plants alive like that than storing them in the refrigerator.

 If you ever bought mint at the store in one of those flat plastic containers and placed the container in the fridge, you probably noticed that the mint turns black pretty quickly.
 It’s because it doesn’t like the low temperatures.
-It’s much better to take it out of the container and place the sprigs in a glass of water instead.
+It’s much better to take it out of the container and place the stems in a glass of water instead.
 They might even root for you.

 4. Change the water – change the water every couple of days to keep things fresh.
 You’ll start seeing roots in just a few days (usually around 5 – 7 days).